mahdyfo/seng/README.md

 ## Rules
 ## Letters
-a b c d e f g h i k l m n o r s t u v z
+a b c d e f g h i j k l m n o p r s t u v z
-(j,p,q,w,x,sh,th,zh ) are omitted
+(q,w,x,y,sh,th,zh,ph) are omitted
 ## Grammar
 All letters which are written but are not pronouced are removed including e at the end of some words.

 | Before | After | Before Example | After Example | Description |
 |--------|-------|----------------|---------------|-------------|
 | an | a | I ate ~~`an`~~ orange | I ate `a` orange | Never use `an` |